 Babylon – Review

-“You don’t become a star, you either are one, or you ain’t” – Nellie LaRoy After dazzling with his drum-centric debut Whiplash (2014), and moving onto the lavish and Academy adored La La Land (2016), director Damien Chazelle has rightfully become one of the most anticipated and exciting directors of the modern era.
-Even with […]
+“You don’t become a star, you either are one, or you ain’t” – Nellie LaRoy After dazzling with his drum-centric mainstream debut Whiplash (2014), and moving onto the lavish and Academy adored La La Land (2016), director Damien Chazelle has rightfully become one of the most anticipated and exciting directors of the modern era.
+Even […]

 Everything Everywhere All at Once – Review